linuxserver/docker-modmanager/README.md

 >[!NOTE]
 >Make sure you fully understand what you're doing before you try and set this up as there are lots of ways it can go wrong if you're just guessing.

 Modmanager can query & download mods for remote hosts, as well as the one on which it is installed.
-At a very basic level if you're just using the `DOCKER_MODS` env and not the docker integration, simply mount the `/modcache` folder on your remote host(s), ensuring it is mapped for all participating containers.
+At a very basic level if you're just using the `DOCKER_MODS` env and not docker discovery, simply mount the `/modcache` folder on your remote host(s), ensuring it is mapped for all participating containers.

-If you are using the docker integration, our only supported means for connecting to remote hosts is [our socket proxy container](https://github.com/linuxserver/docker-socket-proxy/).
+If you are using docker discovery, our only supported means for connecting to remote hosts is [our socket proxy container](https://github.com/linuxserver/docker-socket-proxy/).
 Run an instance on each remote host:

 >[!WARNING]
 >DO NOT expose a socket proxy to your LAN if it allows any write operations (`POST=1`, `ALLOW_RESTART=1`, etc) or exposes any API elements that are not absolutely necessary.
 NEVER expose a socket proxy to your WAN.